discourse/discourse/README.md

 - A **contemporary, robust technology stack**, free of legacy PHP and MySQL constraints limiting developers and administrators.

-The Discourse team wishes to **foster an active community of contributors**, all of whom commit to delivering this continued vision, and ensure that online discussions can grow and thrive in an Internet age dominated by micro-blogging and diminishing attention spans.
+The Discourse team wishes to **foster an active community of contributors**, all of whom commit to delivering this continued vision, ensuring that free, unfettered online discussion can grow and thrive in an Internet age dominated by micro-blogging, and diminishing attention spans.
+Online discussion belongs to all of us, not just huge corporate websites.

 This vision translates to the following functional commitments: